Title IX of the Education Amendments Act of 1972 states,

 Title IX is a federal law that prohibits discrimination on the basis of sex in federally funded education programs and activities.

 Title IX requires the University to respond and take action to address sex-based discrimination and harassment complaints.
 This includes sexual misconduct complaints related to sexual harassment, sexual assault, domestic violence, dating violence and stalking.
-As such, the University will:
+As such, the University has established education and prevention efforts, as well as policies and processes for responding to complaints.

-The University has designated a Title IX Coordinator and Deputy Title IX Coordinator to coordinate the University’s efforts to comply with Title IX and implement the University’s responsibilities under Title IX.
+The University has designated a Title IX Coordinator and Deputy Title IX Coordinators to coordinate the University’s efforts.

 Incidents of sex discrimination and sexual misconduct (to include sexual harassment, sexual assault, domestic violence, dating violence and stalking) should be reported to the Title IX Coordinator or Deputy Title IX Coordinator.
 Report an incident via our report form, or by contacting firstname.lastname@example.org.